ali92hm/iso-rank/README.md

 ###Parallelization

 Two parallelization methods have been used.

+#####Node_Pair method:
-The first is a simple master-slave architecture.
+This method is a simple master-slave architecture.
 Each worker node is passed a pair of graphs and once a worker node is done performing the computation on the pair of graphs, it returns the result to the master node and requests for another pair of graphs.

+#####Broadcast method:
-In the second parallelization (Broadcast method) method each worker node reads in all the graphs.
+In the second parallelization method each worker node reads in all the graphs.
 The master node then assigns each worker node indices indicating which subset of the graphs to run isorank on.

 After benchmarking both parallelization methods we have come to the conclusion that the second method is faster than the first method.

 Note: It is simple to have each of the processors read all the graphs and then compute their portion of the graphs.
 This method will save time in the case that the number of inputs are large.

+###Send/Recv Matrices:

+All the matrix classes can send and receive data from each other except full matrices to SymMatrix class while full matrices can receive data from a SymMatrix and they assume that the matrix is symmetric.

+Sending matrices is done by calling the the method MPI_Send_Matrix/MPI_Bcast_Send_Matrix.
+In addition to require parameters for these method there is an optional boolean that if set to true matrices will send sparse data.
+This method is useful is the matrices are enormous and very sparse.

+Receiving matrices is being done by calling the constructor of your desired matrix type, setting the template data type and giving it the right parameters.
+You do not need to tell it that it's receiving a sparse matrix in case that sender is sending sparse form.

 Potential Bugs:
 ---------------

 As mentioned previously Greedy Connectivity 1 and 2 were implemented as stepping stones to be able to implement Greedy Connectivity 3 and Greedy Connectivity 4.
 Although we have tested connectivity 1 and 2, there may be potential bugs in the code.

+Sending and receiving sparse matrices on OSX.